 In her ruling, judge Amy Yip-Kikugawa agreed to give PG&E the extra time it needs.
 But during a hearing on the matter earlier this week, she noted that PG&E's inability to quickly produce the records could be used by the commission as a basis to fine the company.

-In a regulatory filing responding to PG&E's request for a
+In a regulatory filing responding to PG&E's request for a delay, PUC attorney Robert Cagen had denounced the company's record-keeping as "patently unsafe."

 Although pleased with the judge's ruling, "we acknowledge that our record-keeping practices are not where they should be," PG&E spokeswoman Brittany Chord said.
 "But we are committed to raising our record-keeping practices up to industry leading standards."